What is a Public Bank?

 What is its Purpose?

-A commercial bank is in business to make profits to enrich shareholders, whereas a public bank is in business to make and leverage money to serve the needs of the people of the city and to make low cost loans to finance civic needs.
+A commercial bank is in business to make profits to enrich shareholders, whereas a public bank is in business to make and leverage money to serve the needs of the people of the community it serves and to make low cost loans to finance civic needs.

 A public bank has the same privilege a commercial bank has – to make loans for up to nine times its actual deposits.
 It can also borrow money through the Federal Reserve System at very low interest rates.
 This allows it to make low cost loans for many civic projects.